zoltanric/cybersecurity/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures high-availability, in addition to restricting acess to the network.
+Load balancing ensures high-availability, in addition to restricting access to the network.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
 - _TODO: What does Filebeat watch for?_